 How to Make Mashed Potatoes in an Instant Pot

-- Roast the garlic: Slice tops of garlic bulbs off.
-Please cut side up on medium size piece of foil, drizzle with enough oil to moisten the garlic bulbs, about 1 or 2 tablespoons.
+2. Roast the garlic: Slice tops of garlic bulbs off.
+Place the cut side up on medium size piece of foil, drizzle with enough oil to moisten the garlic bulbs, about 1 or 2 tablespoons.
 Sprinkle with a pinch of salt.
 Replace garlic bulb tops.
 Bring sides of foil up and crimp together to make a foil packet.
 Place packet on baking sheet and bake 40 minutes, or until garlic is soft and fragrant and brown.
 Remove from oven to cool.

 Recipe Tips